invertase/firebase-extensions/extensions/firestore-record-user-acknowledgments/README.md

 - Notices collection: What is the collection name that you would like to use to store notices?

-- Acknowledgements collection: What is the collection name that you would like to use to store acknowledgements?
+- Acknowledgments collection: What is the collection name that you would like to use to store acknowledgments?

 **Cloud Functions:**

-- **getNotice:** Returns the latest notice document type along with any user acknowledgement documents.
+- **getNotice:** Returns the latest notice document type along with any user acknowledgment documents.
 Optionally, a version can be specified to return a specific notice.

 - **acknowledgeNotice:** Acknowledges a notice by ID.

 - **unacknowledgeNotice:** Unacknowledges a notice by ID.

-- **getAcknowledgements:** Returns a list of all user acknowledgements in creation order, including the notice document.
+- **getAcknowledgments:** Returns a list of all user acknowledgments in creation order, including the notice document.

 - **createIndex:** A function used to help with creating Firestore indices that are required for this extension.